 There are moments you can tell some around you are not at their best in terms of observing the traffic rules.
-They overtake, make a turn, or change lanes with disregard to the rules.
+They overtake, make a turn, or change lanes with disregard for the rules.

 As a law-abiding citizen with foresight, it behooves you to be the beacon of safety by choosing the speed that would give you time to evade their errors or avert an accident.

 You could be a disciplined, good driver, but then the car ends up messing things.
 How fast or slow you drive should also be determined by the car condition because, frankly, a troubled car is riskier than a car with everything in order.

 This applies to every man-made machine, by the way.
 It is as effective as its condition.
 You should not speed while driving a faulty brakes car, or one whose headlights, steering wheel, wipers, or side mirrors have issues.

 The tires should also not be over or underinflated so that you maintain the right pressure.